 together a set of recordings that was never formally released called

-completion of the Mystery Wagon debut, JC decided the time had come to grow
+After this, JC decided the time had come to move on, so

-culminating in the playing a trombone solo for the nefarious
+marching band division culminating in playing a trombone solo for

 Admiral Boorda at the graduation ceremony a year or so before the guy